coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 This command displays the current OCaml loadpath.
 This command makes sense only under the bytecode version of ``coqtop``, i.e. using option ``-byte``
-(see the command Declare ML Module in Section :ref:`TODO-6.5-compiled-files`).
+(see the command Declare ML Module in Section :ref:`compiled-files`).

+.. _locate-file:

 .. cmd:: Locate File @string.